wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.3.3 =
+* You can now chose multiple post types instead of only "post".
+* Fixed a timezone bug with the scheduled posts.

 = 1.3.2 =
 * Added the box for Pending Review posts.